jakobharder/anno1800-jakobs-mods/README.md

 Either use [iModYourAnno](https://github.com/anno-mods/iModYourAnno/releases) mod manager or know [how to install mods manually](https://github.com/jakobharder/anno1800-mod-loader#mods).

+:warning: DO NOT download via the green code button.
+That's the source code and it won't run.
+Never use that button anywhere if you want to play Anno mods.

 ## Changes

 All mods are compatible previous versions and can be added to existing savegames.
 Smaller rebalancing may happen and will be listed in the changelogs for you to adjust.